 An open source feedback community like UsabilityHub allows remote users to test your ideas (in this case landing pages) to help you make confident design decisions.
 UsabilityHub offers different types of tests including question tests, five-second tests, click tests, navigation tests, and preference tests.
 Depending on how simple or complex your landing page is, the question test or five-second test is best for the purpose of testing the success of your landing pages.
 You can use this platform to find an audience to validate your start-up idea or you can use it as a resource to work out any kinks before you launch.

 Add a custom domain

-Landing page services like Unbounce are great at taking care of everything up to design, however, if you are serious about your idea and want to target a specific market you could invest in popular startup and industry-specific domains like .ai, .io, and .ly.
+Landing page services like Unbounce are great at taking care of everything up to design, however, if you are serious about your idea and want to target a specific market you could invest in popular startup and industry-specific extensions like .ai domain or .io domain.

 Define what your success will be whether it is 25% conversion and 100-200 signups from direct traffic.
 Are you meeting this?
 Is your business idea worth pursuing?
 If so, you’ll need to start planning and budgeting, which includes researching trademarks and registering a domain name for your website.
 Getting a head start on this process with your landing page is a good idea because the last thing you would want is for someone to learn about your idea from your landing page and then register the domain name for your future and potential brand.

 Beware of sharks- register a custom domain for your landing page, validate your idea and launch your business.